nguyenphuquang/nakama-docs/docs/android-java-client-guide.md

 Client client = new DefaultClient("defaultkey");
 ```

 &nbsp;&nbsp; 2\.
 Authenticate a user.
-By default Nakama will try and create a user if it doesn't exist.
+By default Itme-platform will try and create a user if it doesn't exist.

 !!!
 Tip
     It's good practice to cache a device identifier on Android when it's used to authenticate because they can change with device OS updates.